Eco Tourism Accredited Accommodation

 In the early 1970’s Rob & Oonagh Prettejohn purchased the 145 acre Peninsula.
 At the time Thala only had 45 acres of the original forest.
 The balance of 100 acres had been cleared and was a degraded, unsustainable sugar cane plantation.
 Environmental sensitivities were not as they are today and planning approval at the time would have allowed for a 700 bedroom hotel to be built!
 Fortunately as locals with a feel for a low impact on this wonderful environment, this was not their style.
 They planted many thousands of indigenous plants to rehabilitate the area and start its return back to a wild natural state.
 The lodge is built out of natural sustainable materials in a low impact style that does not set out to dominate the surrounding landscape.

-Thala Beach Lodge is a beacon of hope as mankind progresses from being the demolisher to the conserver and now to the environmental benefactor.
-Over a period of 30 years, Rob and Oonagh have shepherded the re-establishment of complex forests on land that was once cleared and devastated by extractive farming.
+Thala Beach Nature Reserve is a beacon of hope as mankind progresses from being the demolisher to the conserver and now to the environmental benefactor.
+Over a period of 30 years, owners Rob and Oonagh Prettejohn have shepherded the re-establishment of complex forests on land that was once cleared and devastated by extractive farming.
 With the return of the forests, wildlife populations have exploded bringing their pulsating natural energy.

-Rob and Oonagh employ wildlife specialists who are on hand to guide and amaze their guests in their forests, the beaches or along their rocky headland.
-This is done in a personalised quiet and unregimented fashion: Designed so guests can enjoy the thrill of making their very own discoveries.
-They might see rare Snub-finned Dolphins , followed soon afterwards by a resident Osprey diving for fish to feed her chicks.
+Rob and Oonagh employ wildlife specialists who are on hand to guide guests in the forests, the beaches or along the rocky headlands.
+This is done in a personalised quiet and unregimented fashion.
+Complimentary tours are designed so guests can enjoy the thrill of making their very own discoveries.
+They might see rare snub-finned Dolphins , followed soon afterwards by a resident Osprey diving for fish to feed her chicks.
 Then delicately treading along sandy paths through the magnificent rainforest with its many species of tropical birds and butterflies.
 Guests are encouraged to add new sightings to the growing lists recorded.
 Thala has many permanent guests.
 They are recognizable by their wild temperament and generous covering of fur, feathers or scales.
 They are constantly surprising and delighting the transient humans.
 At night there is an observatory where guests are taken time travelling to the far reaches of The Milky Way.

 Recognising the importance of the spirit of our local indigenous communities Thala invites the elders of the KuKu – Yalanji community to take our guests through the journey of their culture.
 From healing plants to bush food the elders bring in leaves and seeds for guests to handle and learn their history and importance to the survival of this wonderful community.
 Musical instruments so important to the rites and rituals of the ancient peoples of this ancient land are a part of Thala’s experience.
 Thala is always grateful to the KuKu-Yalanji elders for their eager sharing of their ancient knowledge.